See 8 Spectacular Topiaries Photographed in Florida + What Inspired Them

 Displayed here will be eight different outdoor topiaries that were photographed in the State of Florida on various vacation trips enjoyed many years ago.

-The first four topiaries displayed here were in Cypress Gardens and the last four were taken at Walt Disney World at a different time.
+The first four topiaries displayed here were in Cypress Gardens and the last four were taken at Walt Disney World.

 See some En Plein Air Artwork created on the spot by James Gurney

 As we were walking along one of the paths adjacent to water we discovered this hoop skirted lady painting out in the open air which is the meaning of the French term: en plain air.

 Of course since she was in topiary form, her painting reflected what a real hoop skirted lady might have been capturing on canvas, that of the natural scenery in front of her.

 Painting outside on location where one can appreciate the natural light became very popular with many famous artists such as Degas, Claude Monet, August Renoir and Winslow Homer just to mention a few.

 Those and other artists most often painted the everyday scenery whether it was fields with haystacks, boating scenes or people doing the mundane chores or celebrations of life.

 There are numerous organizations of artists which still advocate that type of open air painting even today.
 Have you ever created any en plein air artwork?